sduggan1801/gong-call-processor/README.md

 **Fallback on malformed JSON**
 If Claude returns non-JSON, the raw output is truncated and written to Salesforce as a plain-text note flagged for cleanup.
 The function doesn't crash — it degrades gracefully.

+**BigQuery logging on every Claude call path**
+All three exit paths from `call_claude()` — success, JSON parse failure, and retry exhaustion — write a row to BigQuery.
+Token counts, latency, prompts, and the raw response are all captured.
+BQ failures are non-fatal: logged as errors, never raised.
+This gives full observability for prompt iteration without adding risk to the core write path.

 **Mock mode skips secret fetches**
-When `*_MOCK` env vars are set, the function skips calling Secret Manager for those clients entirely — no dummy secrets needed for local development.
+When `*_MOCK` env vars are set, the function skips calling Secret Manager for those clients entirely — no dummy secrets needed for local development. `BQ_MOCK=true` similarly disables BQ writes (useful in CI/tests).

 ---